Josh Meekings: Clachnacuddin

 On 14 June 2024, Meekings joined Highland League club Clachnacuddin.
 Upon joining the club, he said: "I discussed it with Brora Rangers, and we felt it was best to mutually part ways.
 After that, I had a few offers from clubs and the one that stood out for me was Conor Gethins and Clachnacuddin."

 Meekings made his debut for Clachnacuddin, starting the whole game, in a 2–0 win against Lossiemouth in the opening game of the season.
 On 7 August 2024, he scored an own-goal, in a 2–0 loss against Nairn County.
 Meekings scored his first goal for the Lilywhites on 31 August in a league victory away to Deveronvale.
 Since joining the club, he became a first team regular, playing in the centre–back position and becoming their captain.
 Meeking scored against Inverness Athletic and Rothes on 2 October 2024 and 5 October 2024 respectively.
 In the North of Scotland final, he started the match and scored an own-goal, as Clachnacuddin loss 6–1 against his former club, Brora Rangers.
 However, Meekings suffered an injury that saw him out for the rest of the year.
 On 4 February 2025, he made his return from injury, coming on as a 59th-minute substitute, in a 4–2 loss against Brechin City.
 A month later on 15 March 2025, Meekings scored his fourth goal of the season, in a 2–1 loss against Turriff United.
 At the end of the 2024–25 season, he made twenty–eight appearances and scoring four times in all competitions.

 At the start of the 2025–26 season, however, Meekings suffered an injury and was out for a month.
 On 30 August 2025, he scored a late equalising goal in the 88th minute, just four minutes after coming on as a substitute, in a 1–1 draw against Brechin City.
 However, his return was short–lived when Meekings suffered another injury that kept him out for a month.
 On 11 October 2025, he made his return from injury, coming on as a 82nd-minute substitute, in a 1–0 loss against Huntly.
 In the North of Scotland final, Meekings came on as a 72nd-minute substitute, in a 3–2 loss against Forres Mechanics.

+On 19 May 2026, Meekings officially hung up his boots, due to a recurring injury problem.

 Personal life

-In March 2016, Meekings was charged by the police for a breach of peace, committed last December.
+In March 2016, Meekings was charged by the police for a breach of peace, committed in December 2015.
 In November 2016, he was found guilty of a breach of peace but was cleared of a homophobic abuse, having acknowledged the abuse.
 In May 2017, Meekings was given an absolute discharge.

-Meekings is married and together, they have one daughter.
-He planned to be a sports massage therapy once his playing career is over and received a diploma during the lockdown in 2020.
+Meekings is married to Grace Meekings and together, they have one daughter.
+He planned to be a sports massage therapy once his playing career is over and received a diploma during the Coronavirus Pandemic Lockdown in 2020.